 Rimming: Contact between the mouth, lips or tongue of one person in or around the anus (butt hole) of another person.
 It is one kind of oral sex.
 People can get STIs from doing this.
 It doesn’t matter if someone is doing it or having it done to them.
 A person can place a barrier around the anus to prevent the spread of an STI during rimming.

 Risk: Taking a chance.
-Having any kind of sex without a condom presents a risk for getting STIs.
-Sharing drug needles can put you at risk for getting HIV and other bloodborne infections including hepatitis B. Abuse of drugs and alcohol can also lead to risky behavior.
+Having any kind of sex without a condom presents a risk of getting STIs.
+Sharing drug needles can put you at risk of getting HIV and other bloodborne infections including hepatitis B. Abuse of drugs and alcohol can also lead to risky behavior.

 Safer sex: Ways to have sexual contact that allow little to no chance of getting a sexually transmitted infection.
 These include properly using condoms and other barriers, mutual or self-masturbation, and abstinence from sexual contact.

 Saliva: Another word for spit.
 It is the fluid in a person’s mouth.
 Most STIs can not be spread by a person’s saliva.

 Scrotum: The soft sac of wrinkled skin that covers and protects a man’s testicles.

 Selective abstinence:Someone who chooses to be selectively abstinent might have some kinds of sex but not others.
 Many people are sexually active but limit what they do to avoid STIs and/or pregnancy or because they do not feel ready to do some sexual things.
 Someone who practices selective abstinence may or may not run the risk of contracting an STI and/or having an unwanted pregnancy, depending on the activities in which he or she does.